The Four Upscale Neighbourhoods of Walt Disney World

 The Magic Kingdom Resort Area

 There are four main Resort Hotels here, each offering both hotel rooms and deluxe villas from which to choose.
-All properties front on the picturesque shores of either Seven Seas Lagoon or Bay Lake, the two main bodies of water that are connected by means of an overpass/tunnel on World Drive constructed near Disney’s Contemporary Resort hotel.
+All properties front on the picturesque shores of either Seven Seas Lagoon or Bay Lake, the two main bodies of water that are connected by means of a canal, with a tunnel below on World Drive (on the way to Disney’s Contemporary Resort hotel).

 If you want to immerse yourself in a sense of history, choose between Disney’s two original resort hotels: Disney’s Contemporary Resort or Disney’s Polynesian Village Resort.
 If want to stay in the best-of-the-best of Disney Resort hotels, then Disney’s Grand Floridian Resort and Spa should top your list.
 Or, if you like the idea of staying in this top-shelf community, but you prefer to be a little off the beaten track, then Disney’s Wilderness Lodge may be worth considering (even though it lacks the much coveted monorail access that is part of the appeal of this original Walt Disney World neighbourhood).